Let's hold our Provincial Government responsible for Lucy's Suffering

-2) Exhibit enclosures must be of sufficient size to provide for the physical well-being of the animal.
+2) Habitat enclosures must be of sufficient size to provide for the physical well-being of the animal.

-3) All animal exhibits must be of a size and complexity sufficient to provide for the animal’s physical and social needs and species typical behaviours and movements.
-Exhibit enclosures must include provisions that encourage species typical movements and behaviours.
+3) All animal habitats must be of a size and complexity sufficient to provide for the animal’s physical and social needs and species typical behaviours and movements.

 4) Enclosures must be of sufficient size and design to allow individual animals the opportunity to avoid or withdraw from the view of visitors.

 5) Animals must be protected from injurious heat and cold associated with ambient outdoor conditions or any other weather conditions that are detrimental to their health